Ghettopoly: Contents

-Controversy
+Racism and trademark issues

 The game was criticized as offensively racist by a local chapter of the NAACP and by black clergy, as well as by Asian American groups, including the National Asian Pacific American Legal Consortium and Organization of Chinese Americans.

 The game was pulled from the market by Urban Outfitters, just one of its many retailers.
 Chang continued to market the game without their support.
 According to Chang's website, which still sells the game, it is also available on Amazon.
 Another Monopoly variant, Redneckopoly, is also available at ghettopoly.com.
 Further such games were planned, including Hoodopoly, Hiphopopoly, and Thugopoly.

 In October 2003, Hasbro sued Chang over the game's similarities to Monopoly.
 In January 2006, Chang was found in contempt of court for failure to produce documents.
 The court thus entered a "default judgment" for Hasbro's continued use of "Monopoly" as a trademark, and dismissed Chang's counterclaims, which were to revoke trademark status on Monopoly.
 In May 2006, the court estimated that Chang generated US$8,790,000 in profits from the sale of Ghettopoly, and that damages of $400,000 were reasonable as reflected in the court documents.